Did you know that after the headline section, LinkedIn Summary is the second most widely-read section on your profile?

 Including a list of job- and industry-related skills serves two purposes.

-- A skills section is an ideal place to include keywords that enhance your profile’s searchability.
+- A skills section is an ideal place to include keywords that enhance your LinkedIn profile’s searchability.

-- This section allows the reader to quickly skim and ascertain that your skills align with positions they need filled.
+- This section allows the reader to quickly skim and ascertain that your skills align with positions they need to be filled.

 Make it easy for people to connect by including several options for people to get in touch.

-While people can always send you a connection request or direct message you, including an email and a mobile number makes it easy for folks to reach out to you without having to look up your information in another section of LinkedIn.
+While people can always send you a connection request or direct message you, including an email and a mobile number, make it easy for folks to reach out to you without having to look up your information in another section of LinkedIn.